Welcome to today's edition of the Rush 24-7 podcast.

 He excused why it happened, missing the whole point that it's not about whether somebody's 14 or 18.

-I'll tell you the only reason that he's hyping or harping on this 14 versus 18 business is because somebody, and it wasn't just Mark Maxie Shields, somebody pointed out that Arod knocking up a 14-year-old is statutory rape, and here's Letterman making a joke about it.
+The only reason that he's hyping or harping on this 14 versus 18 business is because somebody, and it wasn't just Mark Maxie Shields, somebody pointed out that A-Rod knocking up a 14-year-old is statutory rape.

-And I forget the guy's name, but way back in the 70s there was a New York TV anchor.
+And I forget the guy's name, but way back in the 70s, there was a New York TV anchor.

 You remember his name?

-He told an innocent little joke on television, television news about rape, and he was never heard from again after that.
+He told an innocent little joke on television news about rape, and he was never heard from again after that.

-Tex Antoine, that was Tex Antoine Deweathermont told uh what was what channel four?
+Tex Antoine, that was Tex Antoine de Weathermont told a, what was channel four, channel seven, channel ABC at seven, eyeball news on channel seven.

-All right, WABC TV.
+All right, WABC-TV.

 He was gone.